Welcome from the Director: A Global Vision with a Local Focus

 About the Center

-We strive to preserve an atmosphere of Christian unity across geographic and cultural lines, while still gleaning practical wisdom for Christian life from the many facets of His Kingdom.
+The Edmiston Center operates in an atmosphere of Christian unity across geographic and cultural lines, gleaning practical wisdom from the many facets of His Kingdom.

 RTS-March-19-Luncheon15-2